usaid-cs/yesterday-i-learned/random.md

 - ["Feminine-named hurricanes (vs. masculine-named hurricanes) cause significantly more deaths, apparently because they lead to lower perceived risk and consequently less preparedness"](http://www.pnas.org/content/early/2014/05/29/1402786111)
 - [Hebbian theory](https://en.wikipedia.org/wiki/Hebbian_theory): "learning" is done by associations done from the presynaptic cell to the postsynaptic cell; cells that fire together wire together.
 - [XSS evasion cheatsheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)
-- "Stag and Doe": Southern Ontarian term for a fiance and fiancee's pre-wedding party
 - If your tailor asks "Where do you dress, sir", "Which side do you hang", or "How do you hang," it means "where's your penis hanging, left or right?"
 And you should reply with "I do not dress, sir", meaning ["my penis is too small."](https://www.dailymotion.com/video/x2xvm9k_hugh-jackman-on-top-gear_fun)
 - [Modems can transmit more than one bit per baud](https://news.ycombinator.com/item?id=7828094)
 - Shebangs can be anything, [including rm](http://codegolf.stackexchange.com/questions/28672/code-that-will-only-execute-once): `#!/bin/rm`